My Co-op's Energy Mix

 Wind

 Rural electric cooperatives took the lead in Missouri wind power when AECI teamed up with Wind Capital Group to bring four wind farms to Missouri totaling 300,000 kilowatts.
+Long-term agreements, as well as the high-voltage transmission system, made these wind farms a reality.

 Associated signed two more long-term wind power purchase agreements for 300 MW from BP Wind Energy’s Flat Ridge 2 farm, operational in late 2012; and for 150 MW from Enel Green Power North America’s Osage wind farm in northeast Oklahoma, completed in June 2015.